-The following are key checks and considerations that event organisers should make on organisations providing medical and First aid cover:
+The following are key checks and considerations that event organisers should make on organisations providing medical cover:

-- Public Liability Insurance current and valid providing cover for any negligence claims and for the provision of first aid / medical cover.
-(This should cover all people providing the cover e.g. all first aiders) - For Ambulance providers providing treatment and transport should be able to provide evidence of current Care Quality Commission (CQC) registration - mandatory where the provider transports people off an event site to hospital. - Where the provider uses Registered Health professionals e.g. Paramedics, Nurses & Doctors; the supplier should provide registration numbers for these people to enable the event organiser to check their registration status (see next page).
+- Appropriate Insurance current and valid providing cover for any negligence claims and for the provision / medical cover.
+(This should cover all people providing the cover) - For Ambulance providers providing treatment and transport should be able to provide evidence of current Care Quality Commission (CQC) registration www.cqc.org.uk mandatory where the provider transports people off an event site to hospital. - Where the provider uses Registered Health professionals e.g. Paramedics, Nurses & Doctors; the supplier should provide registration numbers for these people to enable the event organiser to check their registration status (see next page).
 Where registered professionals are required as part of the cover recommended then all individuals should have current valid UK registration with their relevant body.